gabrielcc2/TestsForScanVariantsWithLMS/README.md

 Now navigate to the test-code folder and call the same instruction.

 Next, within this folder you can call sbt test.
-This compiles and runs the test_code/src/test/scala/lms/scan_variants/scanVariants.scala file, which generates C code according to in-file parameters.
-These can be changed by the user.
+This compiles and runs the test_code/src/test/scala/lms/scan_variants/scanVariants.scala file, which generates C code for the variants according to in-file parameters.
+These can be changed by the user, for generating different variants and for different comparison operations.

-The resulting C code can be found in test_code/src/out.
+The resulting C code can be found in the folder: test_code/src/out.

 To compile use gcc with options -std=c99 -pthread.